Last Updated on July 11, 2023

-They assemble all of their belt-driven models, including both portable and stationary air compressors, as well as some of their direct-drives, at Rolair’s facility in Hustisford, WI.
-The company assembles over 90% of their compressors in the USA.
+They assemble all of their belt-driven models, including both portable and stationary air compressors, as well as some of their direct drives, at Rolair’s facility in Hustisford, WI.
+The company assembles over 90% of its compressors in the USA.

 Nearly anytime we bring up what tools are Made in the USA, Snap-on gets mentioned.
 In 1920, Joseph Johnson, an engineer from Milwaukee, and his co-worker, William Seidemann made the very first Snap-on tools.
 They spent weekends using crude bending jigs and pure muscle to fashion two sample sets of five handles and ten sockets.

 Snap-on currently makes many of its ratchets, wrenches, screwdrivers, roller cabinets, sandblasters, and certain diagnostic tools in its Kenosha, WI manufacturing facility.